DigitalArcPlatform/digitalarcplatform.github.io/pages/index.md

 <div class="grid-x grid-padding-x  align-top">
 <div class="cell medium-6 align-left" markdown=1>

-## Digital Archiving & Storytelling for Historically Underrepresented-Communities
+## Digital Archiving & Storytelling for Historically Excluded Communities

-Our goal is to support the site-specific preservation needs of historically-underrepresented communities and their socio-cultural identity and narratives through digital archiving and digital storytelling.
-More than [platforms](https://github.com/idahatiu/idahatiu.github.io) and processes, we take a *holistic approach to community-archiving with a focus on people*.
-[Visit the FAQ](faq.md) for more information.
+DigitalArc provides relatively easy and inexpensive approaches to organizing, collecting and publishing your histories.
+More than platforms for publishing your stories and processes for capturing your stories, DigitalArc **focuses on the people who contribute their stories**.
+[Visit the About DigitalArc page to learn more](/about.md).

+Whether your community leads the entire digital archiving initiative, from start to finish, or you partner with local organizations, we provide guidance from planning to publishing your digital archive.
+Our goal is to provide step-by-step instructions that can be easily tailored for your community needs so you can lead and manage this whole process.
+The stories you are sharing are yours.
+You should have options for managing how your stories are shared.

 ### Community & Campus Partners
 _This list is slowly growing as we develop relationship with community and campus partners._